galenhuntington/g60/README.md

 coefficient on _F_ down to 21, a divisor of 63.
 Thus, we can have a map where the 8th byte does not depend on _G_, not even by one bit as in _χ_=60.
 Also, the 9 coefficient on _D_ is a divisor of 63, which further increases locality.
-However, at _χ_=62 we cannot get any of these benefits.
+However, _χ_=62 is not enough to get these benefits.

 There might be some unforeseen reason why the dispensation of _D_ would be better handled, say, in one of the alternative ways mentioned.